open-atmos/PyMPDATA/paper/paper.md

   of threads with consistently shorter wall-times for ``PyMPDATA``, and a slight further improvement when switching from dynamic to static grid.

-Figure \autoref{fig:perf} (b) depicts wall-time dependence on the domain size for the case of three threads, and confirms that the observed higher performance of ``PyMPDATA`` as compared with libmpdata++ can be observed over a range of domain sizes starting from 16 by 16 by 16 up to 128 by 128 by 128.
+\autoref{fig:perf} (b) depicts wall-time dependence on the domain size for the case of three threads, and confirms that the observed higher performance of ``PyMPDATA`` as compared with libmpdata++ can be observed over a range of domain sizes starting from 16 by 16 by 16 up to 128 by 128 by 128.
 While more comprehensive tests and analyses would be needed to identify the cause of this superior